 Many people wonder: is Costa Rica expensive?
-It surely can be, but it's also quite easy to travel to Costa Rica on a budget!
+It surely can be, but it's also quite easy to travel to Costa Rica on a budget.
 This tropical and gorgeous country in Central America is one of the most tourist-friendly countries in the region.

 While it is common to enjoy luxury vacations, all-inclusive retreats, and expensive getaways in Costa Rica where you really treat yourself, you can still visit Costa Rica with little money and have a lot of fun.

-If you’re wondering “Is Costa Rica cheap to visit?”, the answer is yes and no.
+If you’re wondering “Is Costa Rica expensive?”, the answer is yes and no.

 Compared to other Central American countries like Nicaragua or El Salvador, Costa Rica is generally more on the expensive side.
 It’s pretty well-developed and has a thriving tourism industry, so things do cost more.